ACC Clay Program

 Upon completion of the BFA or Craft Certificate in clay, our graduates tend to be confident and self-directed in the studio.
 Graduates become independent studio potters or sculptors doing one-of-a-kind or production work, or teachers at the K-12 or college level, and many go on to operate private or public teaching studios and/or galleries.
 To see what some of our former students are doing now, scroll to the bottom of the Links page and click on the names.

-The clay curriculum includes classes in handbuilding, throwing, surface design, ceramic history, the chemistry & physics of clay and glazes, and kilns & firing theory.
+The clay curriculum includes classes in handbuilding, throwing, surface design, ceramic history, the chemistry & physics of clay and glazes, kilns & firing theory, plus independent study and senior thesis.
 To find out more about those courses, go to the Syllabi and Handouts page.

 Click on the thumbnails below to see a larger image.